telus/tds-core/packages/StepTracker/StepTracker.md

 `StepTracker` adjusts to accommodate smaller screens by hiding the labels, displaying only a summary.
 Resize your browser window to see this behavior.

-While a grey background is preferred, a white background is available through the use of the `backgroundColour` prop.

 **Note** this component is not interactive, so the user cannot use it to navigate through the steps.
 The application will need to provide its own navigation mechanism and state control. `StepTracker` also does not prevent the current step from reaching integers beyond the number of steps provided; the application must prevent negative or exceeding